hpcaitech/ColossalAI-Examples/features/gradient_clipping/README.md

 The `torchvison` module will download the data automatically for you into the specified directory.

-## Verify Gradient Accumulation
+## Verify Gradient Clipping

-To verify gradinet accumulation, we can just check the change of parameter values.
-When gradient accumulation is set, parameters are only updated in the last step.
+To verify gradinet clipping, we can just check the change of parameter values.

 ```bash
 python -m torch.distributed.launch --nproc_per_node 1 --master_addr localhost --master_port 29500  train_with_engine.py